ugnedudzeviciute/ugnedudzeviciute.github.io/index.md

 ## About

-I am a final year PhD student in the Centre for Extragalactic Astronomy at Durham University.
+I am a Postdoctoral Fellow at The Max-Planck-Institut für Astronomie in Heidelberg, Germany.
 My research primarily focuses on the properties and evolution of normal and dust-obscured star-forming galaxies in the distant Universe.

 ### Research Areas